geocola/geocola-crud/list-table/TableButtonObject.md

-@typedef {TableButtonObject} geocola.types.TableButtonObject TableButtonObject
+@typedef {TableButtonObject} crud.types.TableButtonObject TableButtonObject
-@parent geocola.types
+@parent crud.types
 @option {String} title The title to display on the button hover
 @option {String} iconClass The class to use for the button icon
 @option {String} eventName The event to dispatch when the button is clicked.
 This allows developers to bind functions to custom events, like `(eventName)="functionName"`